Torre del Bierzo rail disaster: Overview

 At 20:30 the previous evening the Galicia passenger express, consisting of 12 carriages hauled by two 4-8-0 ‘Mastodon’ steam locomotives, left Madrid bound for A Coruña.
 It was running two hours late when it arrived at Astorga and was having problems with its brakes; nine minutes were spent at Astorga checking them.
 Later, one of the locomotives was removed due to a hot axle box.
 The train was now three hours late, and despite serious problems with its brakes during the steep descent through Branuelas, the decision was made to continue.
 The train was scheduled to stop at Albares but failed to do so, despite all hand-brakes on the carriages and sand being applied.
 The Albares station master immediately telephoned Torre del Bierzo to say that the train had lost its brakes on the steep descent.
 At Torre del Bierzo the station master ran for his office and attempts were made to put sleepers on the line to slow the runaway train, but these efforts were to no avail and the train ran through with its whistle blowing and its brake shoes applied, heading for tunnel No. 20, located just beyond the station.

 Meanwhile, a shunting engine and three carriages were travelling through the tunnel away from the station having been warned by the station master about the runaway passenger train.
-The last two carriages were still in the tunnel when they were struck by the passenger train, with the passenger train's first six carriages beginning to burn, their wood construction being ignited by the train's gas lighting.
+The last two carriages were still in the tunnel when they were struck by the passenger train, its first six carriages beginning to burn, their wood construction being ignited by the train's gas lighting.

 Unaware of the first collision, a coal train was approaching the tunnel from the opposite direction with 27 loaded wagons.
 As the crash had destroyed the signaling cables, the signals were set at clear when the coal train left tunnel No. 21.
 The unharmed driver of the shunting engine desperately tried to warn the oncoming coal train which managed to slow, but it still ploughed into the shunting locomotive's train, killing the shunting engine driver and four railwaymen on the coal train.